 GPS receiver JAVAD GNSS DELTA-G3T

-Number of observable satellites 8 satellites
+Number of 8 satellites

+observable satellites

 Total traveling time 50 s

-Estimation interval of GPS receiver 1 s
+Estimation interval of

+GPS receiver 1 s

 Data logger EasySync DS1M12

 Cycle Computer CATEYE CC-VL820 VELO 9

-Sampling interval of the data logger $1 \mathrm{ms}$
+Sampling interval of

+the data logger 1 ms

+Circumference of

-Circumference of the tire of the bicycle 1.515m
+the tire of the bicycle 1.515m

-receiver can output the distance between the receiver and the satellites.
+By using the data obtained in the experiment, the position estimation is performed per second.
+The GPS receiver can output the distance between the receiver and the satellites.
 The output distance includes some errors, such as the ionospheric delay error and the tropospheric delay error (so, the output distance is often called as the pseudo range).
-The ionospheric delay can be estimated by the transmitted messages from the satellites because the messages have coefficients of equations which are modeled as the ionospheric delay.
-So, we subtract the modeled ionospheric delay from the output distance.
-Similarly, we subtract the modeled tropospheric delay from the output distance as the distance r_i .
-For comparison, the position estimation using all satellites was also calculated per second.
+The ionospheric delay can be estimated by the transmitted messages from the satellites because the messages have coefficients of equations, which are modeled as the ionospheric delay.
+So, in this paper, we subtract the modeled ionospheric delay from the output distance.
+Similarly, we subtract the modeled tropospheric delay from the output distance.
+We use the remaining distance as the distance r_i For comparison, the position estimation using all satellites was also calculated per second.
 In the proposed method, the position coordinates of the start is estimated by using the four satellites with high elevation.